Russia’s world-first floating nuclear plant arrives in port

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MOSCOW: Russia’s world first floating nuclear power station on Saturday completed a 5,000-kilometre Arctic transfer to the country’s far east, the Rosatom nuclear agency said.
+MOSCOW: Russia’s world first floating nuclear power station on Saturday completed a 5,000-kilometre (3,100-mile) Arctic transfer to the country´s far east, the Rosatom nuclear agency said.

 The station houses two 35-megawatt reactors, more in line with the power of nuclear-powered ice breakers than typical new generation nuclear plants boasting nearer 1,000 MW capacity.